Important: Applications in the area of COMPLICATIONS will not be accepted. Applications in Psychosocial and Behavioral

 See Grant Opportunities and Deadlines

 The Early Career Patient-Oriented Diabetes Research Award is intended for clinical researchers at a relatively early stage of their independent career.
 Clinical researchers who have received their first faculty-level appointment less than 5 years before the submission date are eligible to apply for this award.
-Applicants must have an MD or MD-PhD, hold an appointment or joint appointment in a subspecialty of clinical medicine in a clinical department, and conduct human clinical research.
+Applicants must have an MD or MD-PhD or PsyD, hold an appointment or joint appointment in a subspecialty of clinical medicine in a clinical department, and conduct human clinical research.
 In exceptional circumstances, non-MD candidates will be considered if their work is likely to contribute significantly to a clinical outcome.

 For the purposes of this award, clinical research is defined as research conducted with human subjects for which the investigator directly interacts with the subjects.

 JDRF is sensitive to personal and COVID-related matters that impact career trajectories.
 Applicants who have taken leave from their career (e.g. parenting of a child, childbirth, long-term care of a parent/spouse/child/dependent, personal health issues) or experienced a delay due to COVID shutdowns and the cancellation of the JDRF FY21 ECPOR call that puts them outside of the eligibility time frame for the award mechanism should feel free to reach out to JDRF staff ahead of their application submission.
-JDRF aims to be flexible and adjust these time frames if necessary and appropriate.
+JDRF aims to be flexible and adjust these time frames if necessary and as appropriate.

 There are no citizenship requirements for this program.
 To assure continued excellence and diversity among applicants and awardees, JDRF welcomes proposals from all qualified individuals and encourages proposals from persons with disabilities, women, and members of minority groups underrepresented in the sciences.